pydemull/EPLPA/README.md

 This dataset contains the variables used to make comparisons of movement behaviour metrics across the different physical literacy profiles.
-Only the participants who had 4 valid days or more are present in the dataset.
+Only the participants who had 4 valid days or more of accelerometer measurement are present in the dataset.

 | Variable                   | Definition                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 |:---------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|